 The Legislative Branch is led by the Chair and Vice Chair of Senate.
 It is made up of Senators, Delegates, and Committee Chairs who work to create bills and resolutions to benefit the student body.
 Senators and Committee Chairs are elected to their positions, while Delegates are students who have an interest in volunteering their time with SGA.
 In addition to holding Senate, the Legislative Branch also attends meetings around campus with campus leaders and administrators.

 Led by the Chief Justice and Deputy Chief Justice, the Judicial Branch is composed of the Judicial Committee of Associate Justices and its Judicial Aides.
 The responsibilities of the Judicial branch include handling elections violations and grievances, guiding legal interpretations, leading impeachment investigations and student organization mediations, coordinating internal Senate elections, serving as a liaison between the VCU Honor Council and the SGA, and keeping records of constitutional amendments.
 Have a concern or grievance to report?
-Contact the Judicial with the SGA Judicial Brief!
+Contact the Judicial with the Judicial brief guide!

 Meeting Time: Wednesdays, 4:00 P.M., SGA Office (Student Commons)

 Academic Affairs' primary goal is to address issues that pertain to the academic curriculum and experience at VCU, including faculty issues, curriculum changes, advising, administration changes due to academic department problems and other similar issues.
 This committee is a great fit for students who are passionate about improving the academic standard at VCU.